bsao17/ReactAppOnGithubPage/README.md

 ## prerequisite

-Have a React app, NodeJs and npm and a github repository
+Have a React app, NodeJs, npm and a github repository

 ## Then